Jesse Jackson to step down as head of civil rights organization Rainbow PUSH

 A spokesperson for U.S. Rep. Jonathan Jackson confirmed the long-time civil rights leader would be retiring from the organization.

-The elder Jackson, a civil rights leader and two-time presidential candidate, plans to announce his plan on Sunday during the organization's annual convention, Rep. Jackson told the Chicago Sun-Times.
+The elder Jackson, a civil rights leader and two-time presidential candidate, plans to announce his decision on Sunday during the organization's annual convention, Rep. Jackson told the Chicago Sun-Times.

 Jonathan Jackson, an Illinois Democrat, said his father “has forever been on the scene of justice and has never stopped fighting for civil rights” and that will be “his mark upon history.”